 What is Visibility-as-a-Service (VaaS)?

-Visibility-as-a-Service enables IT organizations to access network traffic across their entire infrastructure on demand, whether it resides in a public or private cloud, branch office, campus, or data center.
+Visibility-as-a-Service provides IT organizations with dynamic network intelligence on demand, whether it resides in a public or private cloud, branch office, campus, or data center.

 IT Organizations choose VaaS to: